ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Server Responsibilities

-A server that operates both Oblivious Gateway and oblivious target resources is responsible for removing request encryption, generating a response to the Encapsulated Request, and encrypting the response.
+A server that operates both Oblivious Gateway and Oblivious Target Resources is responsible for removing request encryption, generating a response to the Encapsulated Request, and encrypting the response.